Complete Guide to PhilHealth Contribution 2018

 Reason For a New PhilHealth Contribution

 It is expected to double the solvency of PhilHealth’s reserve fund.
-This means that with higher contributions, PhilHealth will have the ability to continue to have better operations for a longer time since there will be more funds to support it.
-Aside from the higher premium, the national health agency will also receive around P50 billion from the DOH’s 2018 budget.
+It means that with higher contributions, PhilHealth will have the ability to continue to have better operations for a long time since there will be more funds to support it.
+Aside from the higher premium, the national health agency will receive around P50 billion from the DOH’s 2018 budget.

-PhilHealth benefits are handy in times of need.
+PhilHealth benefits is handy in times of need.

 Though there is a hike in the PhilHealth premium, it is better than draining your finances once you need to settle some medical bills.
-Only active members are eligible for health-related benefits.
+In addition, only active members are eligible for health-related benefits.

-You have to make sure that your PhilHealth benefits are available once you need it.
+You must ensure that your PhilHealth benefits are available once you need them.
 And even if you already have a health card, it is still handy since it has various health programs to cover a myriad of health cases.